nmanske/letter/README.md

 Show that special someone that you are thinking about them with an interactive, handheld, battery-powered device.

-The lucky recipient will be able to navigate the letter forwards and backwards using the buttons.
-The letter can also be broken up into sections for those of you who like to stay organized.
+The lucky recipient will be able to navigate the letter using a cute platforming character that can move left and right.
+He can jump and hit little boxes that pop up with encouraging messages of your choice.
 Nifty!

 ### Materials